 This Baked Lemon French Toast is so much easier than flipping French toast on the stove!
-It’s perfect for holiday gatherings, brunch potlucks, and Christmas gatherings!
+It’s perfect for holiday gatherings, brunch potlucks, and special occasions!
 Top with fresh berries and whipped cream or yogurt for a special morning treat.

-Make ahead breakfasts are possibly my favorite type of recipe.
-Who is with me?
+Make-ahead breakfast recipes are possibly my favorite type of recipe.
+Who’s with me?

 Because (a) although I’m a morning person, that doesn’t mean I want to spend an hour making breakfast, and (b) breakfast is the best meal of the day, so why not make it good?